 Logs

-Kubernetes pod logs and system logs are collected automatically and available in the Console.
+System logs are collected automatically and available in the Console.
 No SSH or manual log aggregation required.
 The Crusoe Watch Agent collects logs, which you can search, filter, and inspect directly in the Console.

 Prerequisites